Have you ever taken the high dive test? I bet you have and haven’t even noticed it.

 You already know the answer.
 DON’T CREEP, HOLD YOUR NOSE, AND FLOP.

-Instead RUN, AND SPRING, AND GO FOR A SPECTACULAR FINISH.
+Instead RUN, AND SPRING, AND GO FOR AN INCREDIBLE FINISH.

-Even if you don’t attempt a massive cannon-ball, or a mega sit-down, or a classic forward dive the very first time off the high-dive, you need to hurry back up the ladder and GO ALL OUT.
+Even if you don’t attempt a massive cannon-ball, or a mega sit-down, or a classic forward dive the very first time off the high-dive; you need to hurry back up the ladder and GO ALL OUT.
+That’s exactly how to tap into your inborn power instantly.

-If you don’t, you’re going to regret it big time.
+If you don’t, you’re going to regret majorly.

 How To Jump Off The High Dive Now (Speech)